9SMTM6/typed-redux-actions-reducer/README.md

 Its the ease of creating fully typed reducers using these Action(-Creaters).
 To do so you need only provide the type of actions, represented by the action-creators, and the state - and initial state - of the reducer.

+You can, dont have to though, write an explicit reaction to the error case.
+Default reaction is to console.error the action.type and keep the state as-is.

+The handled action-creators currently have a quite strict type requirement, maybe I can widen that but that is not a priority for me right now.
+Thus I recommend to only handle Action-Creaters created with the inhouse `declareActionCreater` with `createReducer`.

 ```ts
 const initialState: {
     registeredActions: Array<{